 Riding a bike or stationary bike is also helpful.
+It strengthens your calf muscles, which helps pump blood out of your legs and keeps it flowing in the right direction.
 If you don’t have access to any kind of bike, you can try this bicycle legs exercise.
 While lying on your back, put your legs in the air, bending them at the knee.
 Pedal them slowly as if you are bicycling.
 Try both legs at once, or alternate one at a time.

 Rocking Your Feet